Alexoat76/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 # 0x02.
 C - Functions, nested loops

-In this project, you learn about nested loops, header files, and variable scope in C while practicing declaring and defining my own functions.
+In this project, you learn about `nested loops`, `header files`, and variable scope in `C language`.

 <p align="center">
   <img width="200"